 Bunnies may favor carrots and grass, but their human operators need something other than that in order to deal with the humidity.
-Rothenberg says that his bunnies usually nibble on mints while working a crowd.
-“They’ll typically chew gum or have some kind of mint to keep their throat from drying out,” he says.
+Rothenberg said that his bunnies usually nibble on mints while working a crowd.
+“They’ll typically chew gum or have some kind of mint to keep their throat from drying out,” he said.

 10. They use bunny handlers to prevent knockdowns.